whiskyechobravo/views_oai_pmh/README.md

 upgrading!

-The structure of the module's theming layer is completely different, so any theme code (theme functions or template files) made for the original Views OAI- PMH versions will have to be reworked.
+The structure of the module's theming layer is completely different, so any theme code (theme functions or template files) made for the original Views OAI-PMH versions will have to be reworked.

 Using the module